Washington Air Route Traffic Control Center: Super-high sectors

 During periods of traffic saturation in the Shenandoah Sector, ZDC will split the Shenandoah sector into two sectors, making Wahoo a second Super High Sector over the Roanoke and Lynchburg, Virginia areas.
 Shenandoah normally overlaps the Tech High and Gordonsville High Sectors above FL330.
-When traffic demand is high, Wahoo is activated to overlap the Gordonsville High Sector above FL330 covering J37 and J75 from GVE VOR south while Shenandoah will overlap Tech High Sector above FL 330 and cover traffic on J48 from CSN VOR south, J22 from MOL VOR south and J53 south of ASBUR intersection near LWB VOR.
+When traffic demand is high, Wahoo is activated to overlap the Gordonsville High Sector above FL330 covering Q75 from GVE VOR south while Shenandoah will overlap Tech High Sector above FL 330 and cover traffic on Q40 from CSN VOR south, Q103 south of ASBUR and Q69 from ZTL boundary to ILLSA.